tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Clients MUST ignore any ECHOConfig structure with a key using a KEM they do not support.

 cipher_suites
-: The list of cipher suites which can be used by the client to encrypt the ClientHello.
+: The list of TLS cipher suites which can be used by the client to encrypt the ClientHello.
-See {{hpke-map}} for information on how a CipherSuite maps to corresponding HPKE algorithm identifiers.
+See {{hpke-map}} for information on how a cipher suite maps to corresponding HPKE algorithm identifiers.

 maximum_name_length